jakebellacera/scenery.js/README.md

 event instead.

-When it's an element's turn to animate, scenery.js will add the class `scenery-animated-in` to it (and `scenery-animated-out` when the next scene begins playing).
+When it's an element's turn to animate, scenery.js will add the class `scenery-animated-in` to it.
+When a element is ready to be sequenced out, scenery.js will add a `scenery-animated-out` class to the element.
 If you didn't want to use `data-scenery-animate-in` to determine what rules will be added, you could simply add styles to the class instead.

 ```css
 .text {